Denny-Lin/DDK_web_crawler/README.md

 * I am thinking about the structure and encapsulating the basic functions.
 * I use python structure.
 * I'm back and I will update the function.
+* I have two different compiler environment, so I should check first.
+* The receive function will be changed to save the data that is in the buffer in the kernel space.
+* This buffer save the data from server, and I think it's FIFO.
 * ...

 # Platform